-Thank you for choosing the Garmin® Rino® 110 (Radio Integrated with Navigation for the Outdoors).
-To get the most from your new Rino 110, read through the Quick Start Guide first, then this Owner's Manual to understand all of the operating features.
+Thank you for choosing the Garmin[®] Rino[®] 130 (Radio Integrated with Navigation for the Outdoors).
+To get the most from your new Rino 130, read through the Quick Start Guide first, then this Owner's Manual to understand all of the operating features.

-The Quick Start Guide describes the process of setting up your Rino 110 and some basic unit operations to familiarize you with your new Rino 110 right out of the box.
-The small size of the guide makes it perfect to take with you!
+The Quick Start Guide describes the process of navigating the Main Pages and the Option Menus, along with some basic unit operations to familiarize you with your new Rino 130 right out of the box.
+Read the Quick Start Guide first.

-This Owner's Manual describes the Main Pages of the Rino 110 and their options in detail.
+This Owner's Manual describes the Main Pages of the Rino 130 and their options in detail.
 While the Owner's Manual provides some direction on how to select and change items, its main intention is to describe each Main Page, Option Menu, and feature in detail.
-This manual is organized into the following sections:

-The Introduction section provides the Table of Contents and safety information.
+This manual is organized into the following sections: The Introduction section provides FCC, safety, warranty, and product registration information, as well as the Table of Contents.

-The Getting Started section provides basic information about the Rino 110.
+The Getting Started section provides basic information about the Rino 130.

-The Unit Operation section provides information on each of the five Main Pages, listed in the same order as viewed on the unit.
+The Unit Operation section provides information on each of the six Main Pages, listed in the same order as viewed on the unit.
 The section for each Page provides an overview that discusses the page, how it functions, and step-by-step instructions for using the page and its features.
 It also includes an overview of some additional features and step-by-step instructions for using the features.

-The Appendix includes additional information about the Rino 110.
+The Appendix includes additional information about the Rino 130